baltimorenode/mega-nodesign/README.md

 ### User Functions:
 Mega_Nodesign(): constructor
-This function enummerates the light strings, prepares the masks and displays the logo onto the light strings.
-The masks are cleared but the user must call Send_Picture() to update the light strings.
+This function prepares the Arduino Mega port registers and sets working and use_Guard to false.
+User must call begin before using the sign methods.

 begin():
+This must be called before using any other sign methods.
+There is currently no code to prevent calling other methods before begin, basically they just won't work, so just don't do it.
 Enables power to the lightstrings.
-Enummerates the Ids for the lights on all the strings.
-Masks are filled with ID values.
+Enummerates the IDs for the lights on all the strings.
+The frame buffers are filled with ID values.
 The logo is loaded and sent to the sign.
-After a delay of 5 seconds the masks are cleared.
+After a delay of 5 seconds the frame buffers are cleared to BLACK.
 It is up to the user code to update the sign, this keeps the logo displayed until real content is ready.

 stop():
 Disables power to the lightstrings.
 After this is called nothing will be displayed on the sign.